Arbeia

-Arbeia was a large Roman fort in South Shields, Tyne & Wear, England, now ruined, and which has been partially reconstructed.
+Arbeia was a large Roman fort in South Shields, Tyne & Wear, England, now ruined and partially reconstructed.
 It was first excavated in the 1870s.
 All modern buildings on the site were cleared in the 1970s.
 It is managed by North East Museums as Arbeia, South Shields Roman Fort.

 Name

 The name Arbeia comes from the Notitia Dignitatum, the only ancient source to feature the name.
 The entry in Notitia Dignitatum for Arbeia was originally associated with the town of Ireby, Cumbria as early as 1587, but this has since been dismissed as a superficial resemblance.
-In the early 1900s, the name began to be associated with the South Shields site alongside Ireby as well as Moresby, Cumbria.
+In the early 1900s the name began to be associated with the South Shields site alongside Ireby as well as Moresby, Cumbria.

 The name entered widespread use as the probable name for the South Shields fort in 1953, supported by research from Ian Richmond.

 Arbeia may mean the "fort of the Arab troops", referring to the fact that part of its garrison at one time was a squadron of Mesopotamian boatmen from the Tigris, following Emperor Septimius Severus securing the city of Singara in 197.
+However, this is purely speculative and hinges on the similarity of the words 'Arab' and 'Arbeia'.

 Alternatively, it could mean "(fort by a) stream noted for wild turnips".